 Many cancer treatments will cause side effects.
 This is because while the treatments are killing the cancer cells, they can also damage some normal cells.

 Some of the main side effects of chemotherapy are:

 - hair loss

-- reduction in the number of blood cells produced by the bone marrow, which can cause anaemia (an increased risk of bruising and bleeding, and low white cells can lead to increased risk of infection.
+- reduction in the number of blood cells produced by the bone marrow.
+This can cause anaemia, low platelets can lead to risk of bruising and bleeding, and low white cells can lead to increased risk of infection.

 - feeling sick (nausea) and being sick (vomiting).